SimonStJG/fourbuttons/README.md

   actors by accident already.
 Relatedly, actually test the core notification logic which is currently all tied up with threads.
 * Store scheduler state in DB.
-* Work out how to avoid all these messy unwraps.
 * Create a proper config class / don't store all the secrets in separate text files